RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 We recommend retrieving both the genome and the annotation files for mouse and human from `GENCODE <https://www.gencodegenes.org/human/>`_ :cite:`Gencode` and for other species from `Ensembl Genomes <http://ensemblgenomes.org/>`_ :cite:`Ensembl:2018`.

-.. note:: For detailed information about downloading and unpacking these files, please refer to our :ref:`example-workflow <Example-workflow>`.
+.. note:: For detailed information about downloading and unpacking these files, please refer to our :ref:`example-workflow <example-workflow:Example-workflow>`.

 input .bam files